 In addition, the group—Malik Gaines, Jade Gordon, and Alexandro Segade—brings its theatrical critique of the “mythologies of late-stage capitalism” to Los Angeles for a series of live performances, absurdist détournés which draw from Greek and Noh theater traditions, camp drag, science fiction, and rock opera.

 This weekend ICA LA presents Broke People’s Baroque Peoples’ Theater at the museum, featuring opera company members from The Industry.
-And in December, REDCAT will present Double Future, double-bill performances of You Were Born Poor and Poor You Will Die and Silver Minds, backed by a trio including Tomas Fujiwara on drums, Ethan Philbrick on cello, and RaShonda Reeves on keyboards.
+And in December, REDCAT will present Double Future, double-bill performances of Silver Minds (2005/2022) and You Were Born Poor and Poor You Will Die (2005/2022), backed by a trio—Tomas Fujiwara on drums, Ethan Philbrick on cello, and RaShonda Reeves on keyboards.

 See links below for details.

 MY BARBARIAN — BROKE PEOPLE’S BAROQUE PEOPLES’ THEATER